secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 ### **Submit an Opportunity for Booking**

-You've created the quote, recieved all necessary approvals, and the customer has signed the Order Form.
+You've created the quote, received all necessary approvals, and the customer has signed the Order Form.
 Awesome!
 Time to submit the opportunity for booking.
 Hold up!
 Be sure to review all required fields listed below **before** submitting the opportunity for approval.

 All opportunities must meet *all* requirements outlined below to be processed. **Exceptions are rare and not made lightly** and often require several approvals.
 Your opportunity will be rejected if it does not meet booking requirements.